-Pursuant to Rule 6.4-O, Commentary .05(a), which governs strike prices of series of options on ETFs, the interval between strike prices of series of options on Bitcoin Funds will be \$1 or greater when the strike price is \$200 or less and \$5 or greater where the strike price is over \$200.24 Additionally, the Exchange may list series of options pursuant to the \$1 Strike Price Interval Program,25 the \$0.50 Strike Program,26 the \$2.50 Strike Price Program,27 and the \$5 Strike Program.28 Pursuant to Rule 6.72-O, where the price of a series of a Bitcoin Fund option is
+Pursuant to Rule 6.4-O, Commentary .05(a), which governs strike prices of series of options on ETFs, the interval between strike prices of series of options on Bitcoin Funds will be \$1 or greater when the strike price is \$200 or less and \$5 or greater where the strike price is over \$200.25 Additionally, the Exchange may list series of options pursuant to the \$1 Strike Price

 See Rule 6.4-O(d).
 The monthly expirations are subject to certain listing criteria for underlying securities described within Rule 5.3-O. Monthly listings expire the third Friday of the month.
 The term "expiration date" (unless separately defined elsewhere in the OCC By-Laws), when used in respect of an option contract (subject to certain exceptions), means the third Friday of the expiration month of such option contract, or if such Friday is a day on which the exchange on which such option is listed is not open for business, the preceding day on which such exchange is open for business.
 See OCC By-Laws Article I, Section 1.
-Pursuant to Rule 903(d), additional series of options of the same class may be opened for trading on the Exchange when the Exchange deems it necessary to maintain an orderly market, to meet customer demand or when the market price of the underlying stock moves more than five strike prices from the initial exercise price or prices.
+Pursuant to Rule 6.4-O(a), additional series of options of the same class may be opened for trading on the Exchange when the Exchange deems it necessary to maintain an orderly market, to meet customer demand or when the market price of the underlying stock moves more than five strike prices from the initial exercise price or prices.
 New series of options on an individual stock may be added until the beginning of the month in which the options contract will expire.
 Due to unusual market conditions, the Exchange, in its discretion, may add a new series of options on an individual stock until the close of trading on the business day prior to expiration.

-23 See Rule 6.4-O(d).
+$[\]underline{See}$ Rule 6.4-O(d).

-The Exchange notes that for options listed pursuant to the Short Term Option Series Program, the Monthly Options Series Program, and the Quarterly Options Series Program, Rule 6.4-O, Commentary .07 through .09, specifically set forth intervals between strike prices on Quarterly Options Series, Short Term Option Series, and Monthly Options Series, respectively.
+25 The Exchange notes that for options listed pursuant to the Short Term Option Series Program, the Monthly Options Series Program, and the Quarterly Options Series Program, Rule 6.4-O, Commentary .07 through .09, specifically set forth intervals between strike prices on Quarterly Options Series, Short Term Option Series, and Monthly Options Series, respectively.

-less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.29 Any and all new series of Bitcoin Fund options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum increments set forth in Rules 6.4-O and 6.72-O, as applicable.
+Interval Program,26 the \$0.50 Strike Program,27 the \$2.50 Strike Price Program,28 and the \$5 Strike Program.29 Pursuant to Rule 6.72-O, where the price of a series of a Bitcoin Fund option is less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.30 Any and all new series of Bitcoin Fund options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum increments set forth in Rules 6.4-O and 6.72-O, as applicable.
 Further, the Exchange notes that Rule 4.16-O, which governs margin requirements applicable to the trading of all options on the Exchange, including options on ETFs and ETPs, will also apply to the trading of Bitcoin Fund options.

-Rule 5.32(f)(1) permits the Exchange to authorize for trading a FLEX option class on any equity security if it may authorize for trading a non-FLEX option class on that equity security pursuant to Rule 5.3-O.30 At this time, the Exchange is not proposing to permit Bitcoin Fund options to trade as FLEX options.31 The Exchange therefore proposes to modify Rule 5.32(f)(1) to specify this exception, which will add clarity and transparency to Exchange Rules.32
+Rule 5.32(f)(1) permits the Exchange to authorize for trading a FLEX option class on any equity security if it may authorize for trading a non-FLEX option class on that equity security pursuant to Rule $5.3-O.^{31}$ At this time, the Exchange is not proposing to permit Bitcoin Fund options to trade as FLEX options.32 The Exchange therefore proposes to modify Rule 5.32(f)(1) to specify this exception, which will add clarity and transparency to Exchange Rules.33